OpenLineage/OpenLineage/CONTRIBUTING.md

 ## Proposing changes

-Create an issue and prefix the description with "[PROPOSAL]"
+Create an issue and tag it as `proposal`

 In the description provide the following sections:
  - Purpose (Why?): What is the use case this is for.
  - Proposed implementation (How?): Quick description of how do you propose to implement it.
 Are you proposing a new facet?

 This can be just a couple paragraphs to start with.

+Proposals that change OpenLineage specifications should be tagged as `spec`.

 ## New Integrations
 New integrations should be added under the [./integrations](/integrations) folder.
 Each module